DonMMK/Embedded-Systems-EGH456/PracticalQs/Lab04/README.md

 Question: What bits are being written to the Range Number Field in the configuration register when SensorOpt3001Enable(true) is called?

-Answer: The config enable in hex is 10C4, this given in binary is -> 0001 0000 1100 0100.
+Answer: The config enable in hex is 10C4 -> Take equivalent C410, this given in binary is -> 1100 0100 0001 0000.
 Where the RNF is the bits in the left most corner - Bits 12 to 15.
 Page 21.